Create your first Incremental Model

 , using the supported Jinja templating at the Y42 code editor, at the end of the query, and add the condition inside the tags.

-Important note: When you have more than one condition (like we do in the example) you need to add
+When you have more than one condition (as in the example), you need to use the

 and